Chart Color Schemes

 Sydney (North) - Millers Point features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Sydney (North) - Millers Point, as per the latest Census, 0.7% of dwellings were houses while 99.3% consisted of semi-detached homes, apartments, and other types.
-This contrasts with Sydney metropolitan area's figures of 2.3% houses and 97.7% other dwellings.
-Home ownership in Millers Point stood at 19.3%, higher than the Sydney metro average.
-Dwellings were either mortgaged (13.0%) or rented (67.6%).
-The median monthly mortgage repayment was $3,000, significantly higher than the Sydney metro average of $2,705 and the Australian average of $1,863.
-Median weekly rent in Millers Point was $640, substantially above the Sydney metro figure of $550 and the national average of $375.
+In Sydney's North, specifically at Millers Point, as per the latest Census evaluation, dwelling structures consisted of 0.7% houses and 99.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Sydney metropolitan areas which had 2.3% houses and 97.7% other dwellings.
+Home ownership in Millers Point was higher at 19.3%, compared to the remainder of dwellings that were either mortgaged (13.0%) or rented (67.6%).
+The median monthly mortgage repayment in the area was $3,000, significantly higher than Sydney's metro average of $2,705.
+Median weekly rent in Millers Point was recorded at $640, compared to Sydney's metro figure of $550.
+Nationally, these figures are notably higher with mortgage repayments averaging $1,863 and rents at $375.

 Frequently Asked Questions - Housing